 Final Thoughts on the Best Finish for Poplar

 There you go!
-Now you know everything you need to about wood finishes for poplar.
+Now you know everything you need to know about the best finishes for poplar.

 The main takeaway is that painting is probably the best way to finish poplar.
 However, you can also seal or stain your poplar lumber with good prepping.